The family campground at Watch Hill is ideal for families looking to rough it but aren't ready to hike into the backcountry.

 Visitors are advised to avoid potential human and pet encounters with wildlife including raccoons.
 Raccoons with Canine Distemper Virus may appear lethargic or disoriented.
 CDV cannot be transmitted to humans, but can be transmitted to unvaccinated dogs.

-Rip Current Statement issued May 22 at 2:30PM EDT until May 23 at 9:00PM EDT by NWS Upton NY
+Heat Advisory issued June 11 at 1:34PM EDT until June 12 at 8:00PM EDT by NWS Upton NY

 About